samuelberston/secure-auth-project/README.md

 - use of secure HTTP headers such as x-xsrf-token, content-security-policy, etc.
 - use of high-entropy IDs and prevent insecure direct object reference

+The project also sets up infrastructure using terraform to deploy the application to AWS.